Skip to main content

 Fingers wrinkled by water

 Every day our bodies do some rather strange and unusual things.
-Here are some questions and answers including the science behind why these happen.
+Here are some questions and answers that give the science behind why these happen.

-A. Initially, the thought was that fingers wrinkled in water because of the fluid shifts that occur through the tissues and the surrounding water.
-Now, evolutionary experts are finding evidence that it may have actually helped humans to grip objects better when in water.
-People who have nerve damage to their fingers or toes often will not have this same wrinkling of fingers.
+Initially, it was thought that fingers wrinkled in water because of the fluid shifts that occur between the tissues and the surrounding water.
+Evolutionary experts are finding evidence that it may have helped humans get a better grip on objects in the water.
+People who have nerve damage to their fingers or toes often won't have this same wrinkling of fingers.

-A. You feel a pulse in your ears for a variety of reasons.
-Tinnitus is often described as a ringing in the ears, but there is a variation where you can feel and hear the pulse in your ears.
-This is called "pulsatile tinnitus."
-Elevation in blood pressure or blockage of the ear canal can cause you to hear your pulse.
+You feel a pulse in your ears for a variety of reasons.
+Tinnitus often is described as a ringing in the ears, but there is a variation where you can feel and hear the pulse in your ears.
+This is called pulsatile tinnitus.
+Elevation in blood pressure or an ear canal blockage can cause you to hear your pulse.
 An abnormality of the arteries by the ears also can cause this sensation.
-This is definitely a reason to talk to your primary care provider.
+This is a reason to talk with your health care team.

-A. You shiver when you are cold because this is a way to quiver your muscles in an effort to create heat.
-Your body is always trying to keep its temperature as close to 98.6 degrees F as possible.
+You shiver when you're cold because it's a way to quiver your muscles to create heat.
+Your body always tries to keep its temperature as close to 98.6 degrees as possible.

-A. This is called the "photic sneeze reflex," with the nickname “sun sneeze.”
-The theory is that the optic nerve, which senses a change in light, is close to the trigeminal nerve, which controls a sneeze.
-A typical sneeze is caused by irritation in the nose which fires the trigeminal nerve to trigger a sneeze.
+This is called the photic sneeze reflex, nicknamed the "sun sneeze."
+Here's the theory behind this reaction: The optic nerve, which senses a change in light, lies close to the trigeminal nerve, which controls sneezing.
+A typical sneeze is caused by irritation in the nose, which fires the trigeminal nerve to trigger a sneeze.
 When you step out of a dark room and into bright light, the pupils constrict.
-This reflex is triggered by the optic nerve.
-The rapid triggering may give the sensation that there is an irritation in the nose and thus trigger the sneeze.
-Interestingly, not everyone has this reaction.
-There is no known reason why some people have it and other people do not.
+This rapid reflex is initiated by the optic nerve and may give the sensation of irritation in the nose, bringing on the sneeze.
+Not everyone has this reaction, and it's not clear why some people have it while others don't.

-A. A side stitch is caused by irritation to the diaphragm — the muscle that separates the lung and abdominal cavities.
-Novice runners are more apt to get side stitches than experienced runners.
-Sometimes it is caused by too-rapid breathing or an inappropriate meal eaten before running.
+A side stitch is caused by irritation to the diaphragm, a muscle that separates the lung cavity and the abdominal cavity.
+Novice runners or those stepping up their pace or distance are more apt to get side stitches.
+Sometimes it's caused by too-rapid breathing or eating an inappropriate meal before running.
+If you get a side stitch, slow your pace, stretch your core muscles and focus on slow, rhythmic breathing.

-A. Twitching of the eyelid is called "blepharospasm."
-It is not known why this happens exactly, but fatigue, caffeine and stress are common culprits.
-I often recommend trying to stretch the muscle that is twitching.
-Typically the twitching goes away on its own.
-If the twitching lasts more than a couple of days, it is important to seek evaluation from your primary care provider.
+Twitching of the eyelid is called blepharospasm.
+It isn't known exactly why this happens, but fatigue, caffeine and stress are common culprits.
+I recommend stretching the muscle that's twitching by gently pulling with your fingertip on the area and getting extra rest.
+Typically, the twitching goes away on its own.
+If the twitching lasts more than a couple of days or you have difficulty opening your eyelid, it's time to seek an evaluation from a health care professional.

 Topics in this Post